Summary

 Definition

-Say, you want to handle a database connection or a file resource – in that case, you don’t need to create a new object each time.
-As you want the database connection or the file resource to point to the same connection/resource always.
+When we want to handle a database connection or a file resource, we don’t need to create a new object each time.
+As we want the database connection or the file resource to point to the same connection/resource always.

 Implementation

-Implementation of Singleton pattern is simple and involves only one class (the Singleton class).
+Implementation of the Singleton pattern is simple and involves only one class (the Singleton class).

 Step #1: Prevent the creation of new instances manually